tom-howard/ros2/docs/course/part1.md

 string data
 ```

 ROS messages will generally be more complex than this, typically containing several fields in a single message.
-We'll define our own custom message now, this time with two fields, so you can see how things work with *slightly* more complex data types.
+We'll define our own custom message now, this time with two fields, so you can see how things work with *slightly* more complex data structures.

 1. Message interfaces must be defined within a `msg` folder at the root of our package directory, so let's create this folder now in **TERMINAL 1**: